12 Mechanical design

 Project Context

 For the Week 12 & 13 group project, our team built a color drawing machine with an automatic tool-changer.
-Since our team was split between online and offline members, I acted as an information bridge between remote design discussion and the physical fabrication process in the lab.
+Since our team was split between online and offline members, I acted as an information and communication bridge between remote design discussion and the physical fabrication process in the lab.

-• following the online/offline communication and checking whether the model discussion matched the physical machine condition
+- following the online/offline communication and checking whether the model discussion matched the physical machine condition;

 My Role in the Team